BIG-SA/BASH-Intro-2018/notes/2_filters.md

 We can also run this on an entire directory, or a subset of files, using the wild cards from last week.

+**NB: OSX users won't have md5Sum installed.
+Please use `md5` instead.
+Unfortunately the sort will sort by filename instead of the actual sum for you.**

 ```
 mds5sum *gtf
 ```